 Meal Break Policy

 - Student employees who work more than five (5) consecutive hours in a workday are provided an unpaid, duty-free meal period of at least 30 minutes.
-If an employee works more than 10 consecutive hours, a second unpaid meal period of at least 30 minutes must be taken.
+If an employee works more than 10 hours in a workday, a second unpaid meal period of at least 30 minutes must be taken.
 Depending on the circumstances, an employee may be able to waive the second meal period.

 - The meal period cannot be combined with or added to rest breaks, and it cannot be used to cover a late arrival to work or to leave early.